naziya115/naziya_minesweeper/README.txt

-I created Minesweeper using Java in Intellij idea how to play the game:
+I created Minesweeper using Java how to play the game:

 - left button for opening the boxes